gradle/gradle/design-docs/custom-build-runtimes.md

 - Locate or install compatible JVM.
 - Wrapper works well when added to the command-line PATH.
 - Wrapper cannot be used because 3rd-party libraries (i.e. gradle-wrapper.jar) cannot be checked into source control.
-- All libs that are part of the build runtime should be available as local resource candidates
+- Dependency resolution should treat all libs that are part of the build runtime as local resource candidates, to avoid additional downloads.

 # Implementation plan